-Production completed: 22 June 1961.
-First transmission: 24 June 1961
+Production completed: June 22 1961.
+First transmission: June 24 1961.

-This episode summary is written from the published synopses, other previously published material and Leonard White’s scrapbook of notes and Tele-Snaps as this episode is now lost.
+The following episode summary is written from the published synopses, other previously published material and Leonard White’s scrapbook of notes and Tele-Snaps as this episode is now lost.
 There may have been changes made during filming.
 I have made a few assumptions, marked with footnotes, to try to explain gaps and plot holes.
 My breaks in the acts are based on when significant cliff-hanger events happen and may not be completely accurate.

 Late at night at a naval shipyard, all is quiet and the gantries and slipways deserted.
 A flicker of light in one of the offices, where we find the Eastern Bloc spy Kolchek (Peter Arne) spinning the dials of a safe he’s cracking.
 Behind him the shipyard personnel manager, Fleming (Sean Sullivan), holds a torch so Kolchek can see what he’s doing.
 The tumblers spin and click and the safe is open.
 Kolchek reaches in and finds the plans for a new nuclear submarine; he removes them from the safe, satisfied he has what he wants.
 They turn to go but there’s a faint noise in the yard and they realise a shadowy figure is approaching.
 They quickly scale a ladder to hide amongst the machinery and when the watcher comes around the ladder to investigate the area, Kolchek reaches down from his hiding place and strangles the man before throwing him down onto the slipway below, hoping the tide will take the body away.

 Kolchek is in Fleming’s office, telling him he wants more information and discussing how they’re going to escape detection now that the police have arrived.
 Kolchek warns Fleming not to talk, they have enough dirt on him to put him away for life.
 Inspector Georgeson (Barry Keegan) arrives with several policemen and searches the shipyard.
-Steed reveals himself to be an undercover agent3 and joins their investigation.
+Steed reveals himself to be an undercover agent 3 and joins their investigation.
 They interview the operations manager Sam Pearson about security at the yard and Georgeson discovers the safe in the office has been tampered with and documents are missing.
 Kolchek meanwhile has realised who Steed is - they had previously crossed paths and he’s sure to recognise him - and lays a trap for him, hoisting a 44 gallon drum above a gangway.

 Fearing she has made a terrible mistake in her past, Liz goes to Sir William, trying to find out more about Steed but Sir William is unable to tell her anything, no matter how coquettishly she acts.
 Giving in to her charms, he finally tells her the details of Steed’s hotel room.
 Out in the yard, Kolchek makes his attempt on Steed’s life but the wily agent dives out if the way just in time and the drum fails to kill him.
 Kolchek, wearing a stocking over his head as a disguise, leaps down from the gantry and tries to strangle Steed but our hero fights him off and Kolchek disappears into the gloom of the shipyard, removing the stocking to evade detection.
 Steed returns to the office and telephones One-Ten to tell him of the attempt on his life, smiling grimly as he reports that the enemy has been flushed out by his investigation.

-That evening, Liz arrives at Steed’s hotel and breaks into his room, unaware that she passed him in the lobby as he was in a casual polo shirt rather than his usual suit4.
-She’s searching his suitcase when he returns and confronts her.
+That evening, Liz arrives at Steed’s hotel and breaks into his room, unaware that she passed him in the lobby as he was in a casual polo shirt rather than his usual suit.
+4 She’s searching his suitcase when he returns and confronts her.
 He thinks she’s involved in the espionage but she tearfully confesses that before Sir William, Fleming had been her lover.
 A year ago he had struck a child in a drunken hit-and-run and the child had died; she had though Steed was a private detective come to investigate and have him arrested.
 Steed has an epiphany and realises that Fleming is the weak link at the shipyard - he is being blackmailed to assist the Soviet spies.

-Kolchek meanwhile5 decides that as he can’t get all he wants now Steed is at the shipyard, his best course of action is to set off a bomb.
+Kolchek meanwhile 5 decides that as he can’t get all he wants now Steed is at the shipyard, his best course of action is to set off a bomb.
 He orders Fleming to plant the bomb, saying it will cause a distraction so they can escape.
 He tells Fleming to hide it inside his briefcase or he’ll go to the police about the hit and run.

 The next morning, P.C.
-Geary (Patrick Connor) reluctantly lets Fleming into the secured area of the submarine bay where Fleming then hides the briefcase in the shelves of equipment and tools6, unaware that Kolcheck has betrayed him anyway - the bomb will not be a mere distraction but will in fact destroy the entire shipyard.
+Geary (Patrick Connor) reluctantly lets Fleming into the secured area of the submarine bay where Fleming then hides the briefcase in the shelves of equipment and tools 6, unaware that Kolcheck has betrayed him anyway - the bomb will not be a mere distraction but will in fact destroy the entire shipyard.
 Steed has theorised that something like this was going to happen and is already searching through the pipes and piles of steel plating that will become part of the submarine, but finds nothing.

 Liz goes to Fleming’s office to confront him and finds Kolchek there instead.
 Kolchek chats to her amiably for a while but when she tries to leaves he grabs her wrists and forces her into a closet, locking her inside.
 Fleming meanwhile leaves the secure section but P.C.
 Geary notices he no longer has his briefcase and is nervously dabbing at his mouth with a handkerchief when trying to explain what he did with it, so Geary arrests him.

-Pearson’s assistant, Pardoe (Gary Watson) has heard strange noises coming from Fleming’s office and goes to investigate but he’s knocked out by Kolchek who then makes his escape.
-Steed and Georgeson question Fleming and they’re joined by a Ministry of Defence official called Chandler (Billy Milton)7.
-Learning where the briefcase has been hidden, Steed goes to retrieve it while the others go to confront Kolchek in Fleming’s office.
+Pearson’s assistant, Pardoe has heard strange noises coming from Fleming’s office and goes to investigate but he’s knocked out by Kolchek who then makes his escape.
+Steed and Georgeson question Fleming and they’re joined by a Ministry of Defence official called Chandler (Billy Milton).
+7 Learning where the briefcase has been hidden, Steed goes to retrieve it while the others go to confront Kolchek in Fleming’s office.
 Steed finds the suitcase about the same time the others find the unconscious Pardoe and free Liz from the closet.

 Steed gingerly moves the briefcase, afraid that the ticking device inside is going to go off at any moment.
-At the entrance to the secure section, Georgeson, PC Geary and Sergeant Brodie (Hamilton Dyce) secure the gate and they’re all wondering why Steed hasn’t come back out yet - but at that moment Kolchek, who has decided the glorious victory of the Motherland comes before his own survival8, has appeared and pulled a gun on Steed, stopping him from disarming the bomb.
+At the entrance to the secure section, Georgeson, P.C.
+Geary and Sergeant Brodie (Hamilton Dyce) secure the gate and they’re all wondering why Steed hasn’t come back out yet - but at that moment Kolchek, who has decided the glorious victory of the Motherland comes before his own survival 8, has appeared and pulled a gun on Steed, stopping him from disarming the bomb.
 Kolchek warily motions for him to move away from the bomb - but Steed picks it up and throws it over the end of the slipway.
 It explodes after going beneath the surface, throwing up an enormous torrent of seawater.
 Furiously, Kolchek brings his gun to bear on Steed and pulls the trigger - just as Fleming rushes in, and Fleming takes the bullet meant for Steed.
 Outside, Liz, Geordie and Jack watch through the wire at the drama unfolding, and see Steed leap upon Kolchek, disarming him and subduing him as the assembled policemen rush to his aid.
-Thwarted, the enemy spy is led away by PCs Geary and Butterworth.
+Thwarted, the enemy spy is led away by PCs Geary and Butterworth (Tom Adams).